Greenheart Travel and Xplore Asia- All You Need to Know

 ***These are just estimates.
 Each state has different prices.
 Also, you might be able to find cheaper flights, food, etc. You will also find more detailed information on the Greenheart website that’s listed above.

 I recommend bringing around USD 2,000 EXTRA with you.
-You can exchange USD to THB in the US or in Thailand for an extra fee.
+You can exchange USD for THB in the US or in Thailand for an extra fee.
 In the US, just check a local bank near you.

 If you have Charles Schwab then you should be able to withdraw money in Thailand without all of the extra fees.